At-Risk Youth in Guatemala

 Her mother migrated to North Dakota when Maria was just 8 years old, leaving her to fend for herself and look after her 5-year-old sister.

 “My sister was so traumatized by my mother leaving that she wouldn’t eat or talk for weeks,” she says.
 “I would have to talk for her.
 I was her mother from then on.”

 The girls went to live with their maternal grandmother, who sold vegetables door to door.
 Their father came and went.

 Going to school was treacherous.
 Maria had to walk through an empty lot dividing territories controlled by rival gangs that sometimes served as their battleground.
 Twice she was caught in gunfire and had to hide in a nearby house.

-She was spared the harassment and forced recruitment of girls and young women into gang activities in the Northern Triangle that are pushing record numbers of young women to migrate to the United States.
+She was spared the harassment and forced recruitment of girls and young women into gang activities that are pushing record numbers of young women to migrate to the United States.
 But her best friend—who was like a brother—was shot and killed by gang members.

 And life with her grandmother and aunts was never easy.

 “They treated me like a servant,” she says.
 “When they said jump, I had to jump.
 I was there to take care of the house and of them.”

 She found refuge in singing, scraping enough money together to pay for voice classes on Saturday mornings.
 She dreamed of becoming a music teacher.
 She liked to study.
 What she really wanted was a family of her own, someone to love, she says.

 By age 17, she was pregnant.
 She dropped out of school.
 And it wasn’t long before trouble started in her marriage.